Article first published July 2013, updated April 2019.

 Bringing Instagram to the inbox is an itch I’ve wanted to scratch for a while now – admittedly, I’m an Instagram tragic, to the point where no entree or outing can go unrecorded.
 So, the idea of being able to share heavily-filtered moments via email is something I find downright irresistible.

-For the longest time, the issue that has prevented senders from automatically pulling in photos has been that Instagram doesn’t provide an RSS feed for either accounts or hashtags.
-Enter Statigram, a free-to-use service that hits both birds – using its feeds, you can pull in images, descriptions and a link to the image (hosted on Statigram), then plonk them into your templates.
+Previously, the issue that prevented senders from automatically pulling in photos was that Instagram doesn’t provide an RSS feed for either accounts or hashtags.

 Getting an RSS feed for an account or hashtag